What is the Microsoft 365 migration API

-Essentially, you export your content into a migration package that gets sent to Azure Storage.
+Essentially, you export your content into a migration package, store it in an Azure storage account, and then Microsoft processes it through the migration API.
 When the timer job runs in Azure, they’ll take that package and put the content in your SharePoint or OneDrive for Business based on your package settings.

-Do understand that I have over-simplified it to give you that high level overview of the Office 365 Migration API.
-It’s in fact, a little more complicated to do than it seems, but the results are incredible… we are now talking multiple GBs per hour!
+Please understand that I have oversimplified it to give you a high-level overview of the Migration API.
+It’s a little more complicated than it seems, but the results are incredible… we’re talking multiple GBs per hour.

 Once this is ready, you may begin.